 Deconstructing Disability Measures in People With MS: The EDSS

-Chief concern following an MS diagnosis: the likelihood the disease will lead to disability.
+For many, the chief concern following an MS diagnosis is the likelihood that the disease will lead to disability.

 How is MS disability measured?
 Does an Expanded Disability Status Scale (EDSS) score matter?
 And can patients measure disability without a doctor?